NyanSatan/Anya/README.md

 * Improve build system - for the current one is really bad
 * Common offset database - so there won't be a need to duplicate some offsets/values in the Astris script and USB handlers configs
-* Bring back SEP support - gonna be a tough task on A13+, because of Secure Enclave Boot monitor that's present on these platforms

 ## Credits